Mastercard® Gold Card™ Review

 It's not often that you can say a $550 annual fee is a noteworthy savings, but that's the case with The Platinum Card® from American Express when you compare it to the $995 annual fee for the Mastercard® Gold Card™.
 American Express is a CardRatings advertiser.

 Both cards offer an annual credit of $200 to be used toward airline travel or related expenses, as well as expedited boarding and security processing.
 The Platinum Card® from American Express also offers up to $200 in Uber credits, up to $100 in statement credits annually for purchases at Saks Fifth Avenue, and more.

 Like Mastercard® Gold Card™, The Platinum Card® from American Express has a modest points-based rewards program.
-However, The Platinum Card® from American Express cardholders can earn a substantial 60,000 point welcome offer, which you receive after you spend $5,000 in the first three months you have the card.
+However, The Platinum Card® from American Express cardholders can earn a substantial 75,000 point welcome offer, which you receive after you spend $5,000 in the first six months you have the card.

-Another big difference is that unlike typical credit cards, the The Platinum Card® from American Express is a charge card and expects you to pay your balance, in full, every month.
+Another big difference is that unlike typical credit cards, the The Platinum Card® from American Express allows you to carry a balance for certain charges, but not all.
 Mastercard® Gold Card™ has an APR of 14.99% Variable.

 With such a steep annual fee, there are only a limited number of people who can likely afford the Mastercard® Gold Card™.
 For the card to pay for itself would take a high level of spending each year.
 So the question you have to ask is if the expense is worth it?
 If you are looking for a card with lucrative rewards, you're better off looking elsewhere.
 But if you are looking for a card with a sharp appearance and one which could elevate your social status, Mastercard® Gold Card™ might just do the trick.